PhyreEngine/conda-tmscore/README.md

 ## Building

-You should be able to build this package by simply running `conda build .`.
+You should be able to build this package by simply running `./build`.

 [conda]: https://conda.io
 [tmscore]: https://zhanglab.ccmb.med.umich.edu/TM-score/